There are several models of cooperative housing:

 - an undertaking to pay the basic membership contribution of each member of the cooperative.

-Tip: We can set up a unit owners’ association or a turnkey housing cooperative for you.
-We will draw up or check the statutes of your HOA or condominium.
-We will also take care of the follow-up process for the establishment of the HOA or condominium.
+We will set up a community of unit owners or a turnkey housing cooperative for you.
+We will draw up or check the statutes of your HOA or housing cooperative (BD).
+We will also take care of the follow-up process for the establishment of the HOA or BD.

 As a legal entity, a housing cooperative is formed after the cooperative is registered in the Commercial Register.
 This is done after a constituent meeting of the cooperative on a special form available on the website of the Ministry of Justice(justice.cz).
 You must then attach the following documents: